ScaleDrone/heroku-docs/DOCS.md

 ### JavaScript Authentication

-After connecting to ScaleDrone and catching the 'open' event the client can authenticate with a JWT (that the user got from your web server). `ClientId` can can be accessed from `drone.clientId`.
+After connecting to ScaleDrone and receiving the 'open' event, the client can authenticate with a JWT (that the user got from your web server). `ClientId` can be accessed from `drone.clientId`.

 ```javascript
 var drone = new ScaleDrone('CHANNEL_ID');